 - The decedent’s surviving children

 What if a decedent does not have a surviving spouse, surviving children, or a surviving domestic partner?
 In this case, the law allows for anyone who would be entitled to receive the decedent’s property through succession – including the decedent’s parents and siblings – to bring a wrongful death lawsuit.
-Parents, stepchildren, and “putative spouses” of the decedent may also be able to bring a wrongful death lawsuit on behalf of a decedent if they are able to show that they were financially dependent on the decedent.Why You Need a Roseville Wrongful Death Attorney
+Parents, stepchildren, and “putative spouses” of the decedent may also be able to bring a wrongful death lawsuit on behalf of a decedent if they are able to show that they were financially dependent on the decedent.Why You Need a Roseville Wrongful Death Lawyer

 You should consult with a knowledgeable Roseville wrongful death lawyer before pursuing a wrongful death claim to ensure that you are able to bring such a lawsuit under the law.
 Otherwise, you may find that your lawsuit is dismissed before it is even heard because you lack legal standing.

-Watch my video below, which explains further what a wrongful death claim is.What Compensation is Available Through a Wrongful Death Lawsuit?
+Watch the video below for more on a wrongful death claim in Roseville.What Compensation is Available Through a Wrongful Death Lawsuit?